alimasyhuriasghor/discord-chat-gpt/README.md

     <li>Object-Oriented Programming</li>
 </ul>

-## Sign-in And Create Account in Openai
+## How This Works
 you must first create openai account and choose what chatgpt model's do you want to use <a href="https://openai.com/">Here's The Link To Go To Openai Website</a> and start creating your first account
+And don't forget to pip install -r requirements.txt first before beginning to code